 After the viewing, the consultant will receive feedback from the potential buyers.
 If everything goes smoothly, and the buyers are interested, then the negotiation process begins.
 At this point, the consultant negotiates a fair price that suits both parties.

 When both parties have come to an agreement on the price, a promise of sale agreement is drawn up.
 This binds the parties to the transaction on the satisfaction of certain terms and conditions.
 At this point, a 10% deposit is paid by the buyer and held by the notary.
 The promise of sale agreement will be limited to a term, during which the notary carries out searches on the property to determine the legal title.
 At the end of the term, and once both parties have fulfilled the conditions set out in the promise of sale, the final deed can be signed and the ownership of the property is transferred.

 When selling your property, an energy performance certificate is required by law and must be presented to the buyer.
 This document informs the buyer about the energy performance of a building.
 It also gives recommendations for cost-effective improvement to upgrade its current energy efficiency class.
 Certificates are prepared by a qualified assessor who is registered with the Building Regulation Office.
 The certificate is valid for 10 years unless there are significant changes made to the building.
 The assessment will take into consideration the property’s construction, finishing material, the quality of insulation, and double or triple glazing.

 More information can be found here.

 Property flipping is the business of acquiring a property and adding value to it before swiftly selling it for a profit.
-Property flippers look for property with potential that may require some work to bring it up to standard.
-Often, they limit their search to areas which are highly in demand.
-This kind of arrangement works well for those with a good amount of capital readily available, however bridge loans are also common.
-Flippers can benefit from the wide ranging network of clients available through Dhalia, from finding their property to selling it quickly.
+Property flippers look for a property with potential that may require some work to bring it up to standard.
+Often, they limit their search to areas that are highly in demand.
+This kind of arrangement works well for those with a good amount of capital readily available, however, bridge loans are also common.
+Flippers can benefit from the wide-ranging network of clients available through Dhalia, from finding their property to selling it quickly.

 Find your property by reference number